grumpycoders/iec-60908/README.md

  - The data captured at exactly 4.3218Mhz is "wavy".
 This is caused by the physical aspect of the drive, which has a motor running off a PWM, using an internal feedback loop.
+ - This also means that each line isn't perfectly one frame, but only an approximation thereof.
  - The DSP responsible for decoding the bistream will be the one:
    - Creating an actual clock rate to decode the input properly.
    - Managing the PWM of the motor, in order to provide an acceptable